spacetelescope/spherical_geometry/README.rst

 User documentation
 ==================

-.. currentmodule:: stsci_sphere
+.. currentmodule:: spherical_geometry

-The ``stsci_sphere`` library is a Python package for handling spherical polygons that represent arbitrary regions of the sky.
+The ``spherical_geometry`` library is a Python package for handling spherical polygons that represent arbitrary regions of the sky.

 Requirements